 In deciding whether to grant a 35(b) request for a lesser sentence, judges reexamine the relevant evidence and may consider new evidence.
-Some factors that may persuade a judge to lower a sentence includes whether (1) the defendant has been rehabilitated, (2) the punishment matches the crime, and (3) there are mitigating circumstances that put the defendant in a more positive light.
+Some factors that may persuade a judge to lower a sentence include whether (1) the defendant has been rehabilitated, (2) the punishment matches the crime, and (3) there are mitigating circumstances that put the defendant in a more positive light.

-Below our Denver criminal defense attorneys discuss how a motion for reconsideration can get a sentence reduced in Colorado and potentially help non-citizens avoid deportation.
+Below our Denver Colorado criminal defense attorneys discuss how a motion for reconsideration can get a sentence reduced in Colorado and potentially help non-citizens avoid deportation.
 Click on a topic to go to that section.

 - 1. What is a motion for reconsideration in Colorado?

 - 2. Can I get a motion for reconsideration?

 - 3. What are the grounds for a motion for reconsideration in Colorado?

 - 4. How do I file a motion for reconsideration in Colorado?

 - 5. When do I file a motion for reconsideration in Colorado?